dbohdan/recur/README.md

 * `exit(code: int) -> None` — exit with the exit code.

-This function allows the user to override the default behavior of returning the last command's exit code.
+This function allows you to override the default behavior of returning the last command's exit code.
 For example, you can make recur exit with success when the command fails.

 ```shell
 recur --condition 'code != 0 and exit(0)' sh -c 'exit 1'